 Navy sailor assaulted at restaurant in Berlin

 Sep.
-15—A Navy sailor was assaulted at a pizza restaurant in Berlin over the weekend in an attack that was caught on video.
+16—A Navy sailor was assaulted at a pizza restaurant in Berlin over the weekend in an attack that was caught on a video that has since gone viral on online social media.

 Sean Nolte Jr., a sailor enlisted at the Naval Submarine School in Groton, was at Central Pizza at 96 Mill St. about 9:45 p.m.
 Saturday when a woman told him he "disgraces the U.S." and hit him.